tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Analyze Portal

-**Casting Time/Duration**: 1 hour**/**Instantaneous
+**Casting Time/Duration:** 1 hour**/**Instantaneous

-**Market/Component Cost**: 400 gp**/**80 gp
+**Market/Component Cost:** 400 gp**/**80 gp

-**Effect**: When you perform this ritual, choose a specific active and permanent portal you can clearly see.
+**Effect:** When you perform this ritual, choose a specific active and permanent portal you can clearly see.
 Analyze Portal causes the portal to erupt with faint lights that flicker and spin, letting you learn a great deal about its destination and function.
 Its most basic effect is to reveal the portal's destination.
 Although a portal usually displays what its destination looks like, this ritual reveals the destination's name and its general location in the world or the plane on which it is located.

 When you learn the origin and type of the last creature to use the portal, you also learn any keywords associated with that creature.